Putting doses into perspective and minimising your risk

 Radiation fact sheets and further information

 The Irish population is exposed to radiation from several sources which are present either naturally in the environment or have been produced artificially by man.
-By far the biggest proportion of our exposure to radiation comes from natural sources, particularly radon.
+By far the biggest proportion of our radiation exposure comes from natural sources, particularly radon.
 Other natural sources include cosmic radiation from outer space, radioactivity in the food and water we eat and drink, and radiation from the ground.
 The beneficial use of radiation in medicine is the principal source of artificial radiation to which we are exposed (diagnostic X-rays, radiotherapy for cancer treatment, etc.).

 A very high dose of ionising radiation over a short period of time to the whole body can cause death within a period of days or weeks.
 If the same dose were received over a limited part of the body, it might not prove fatal but other early effects could occur.
 If the same dose were received over a prolonged period – weeks or months - there would be more opportunity for the body to repair itself and there may be no early signs of injury.
 However, late effects could occur from the damage to the tissue which may only become apparent later in life, or in the person’s descendants.
 The most important of these late effects is cancer.